-Treatment for scoliosis is based on the skeletal maturity of the patient, that is, how much more the patient is expected to grow, as well as on the degree of curvature.
+Treatment for scoliosis is based on the skeletal maturity of the patient.
+That is, how much more the patient’s expectations of growth, as well as on the degree of curvature.
 The younger the patient and the bigger the curve, the more likely the curve is to progress.
 For patients with idiopathic scoliosis, there are three options for treatment.
 These options are observation, bracing, and surgery.
-Many other forms of treatment have been tested, including electrical stimulation, physical therapy, and various manual manipulation techniques, but none have been proven to be effective.
+There are many other forms of treatment.
+In fact, this includes electrical stimulation, physical therapy, and various manual manipulation techniques, but none are as successful and effective.

-The degree of curvature is measured on x-rays by what is known as the Cobb method, and this is accurate to within 3 to 5 degrees.
+The degree of curvature in the spine, or scoliosis, is measured on x-rays by what is known as the Cobb method.
+This is accurate to within 3 to 5 degrees.

-Curves that are 20 to 30 degrees in a growing child should be checked every 4 to 6 months to see if they are worsening.
+Curves that are 20 to 30 degrees in a growing child should require monitoring every 4 to 6 months to see if they are worsening.
 Any curves over 30 degrees in a growing child will require treatment, usually in the form of a back brace.
 Using a brace is intended to stop the growth of a curve, but will not correct the degree of curvature that already exists.
-The use of the brace is discontinued when the child stops growing.
+The use of the brace is no longer effective when the child stops growing.

 Patients with curves of greater than 50 degrees sometimes continue to progress after the child’s growth has stopped.
 Therefore the objective of any treatment is to get the child into adulthood with less than a 50 degree curvature.

-There are two types of commonly used braces.
-One is worn almost all day and night, but can be taken off for swimming or playing sports.
+There are two types of common braces.
+One is for most of the day and night, but can be taken off for swimming or playing sports.
 This brace applies three-point pressure, and prevents the progression of the curvature.
 The other applies more pressure and bends the child against the curve.
-It is worn only at night while the child is sleeping.
+The child should wear the brace when they are sleeping.

 Unfortunately, some curves continue to progress even with appropriate bracing.
 This may lead to the child needing more aggressive, surgical treatment.
 In some cases the physician will continue bracing the spine for a period of time, to allow the child to grow more before moving to the surgery option, which fuses the spine.

-Patients should be regularly monitored for the first year or two.
-Once the bone is solidly fused there is no need for further treatment.
+Patients should be regularly monitor their condition for the first year or two.
+Once the bone is solidly together there is no need for further treatment.
 In general, patients undergoing this surgery can return to a normal lifestyle and activity level.

 For more information, visit www.spine-health.com